Proposed HNIS PTO Bylaws to be voted on in November 2017 General Board Meeting

 Section 8: Events Coordinator

 PTO Sponsored Events.
-Events coordinator is responsible for ensuring all PTO sponsored events are ran efficiently from planning to execution appointed by the president.
+Events coordinator is responsible for ensuring all PTO sponsored events are running efficiently from planning to execution appointed by the president.

 Section 9: Fundraising Chair